 - No history of illegal drug use

 - No tobacco use

 - High school diploma

 Egg Donor Screening: What to Expect?

 If your prequalification form is approved, we will reach out to you to schedule a video consultation with one of our admissions specialists.
 The specialist will talk with you about what we need from you to create your egg donor profile, what is involved when being an egg donor, and what will be expected of you during the process.
-You will complete genetic testing and a simple blood test to check your fertility levels prior to your profile being made available to intended parents.
+You will complete a simple blood test to check your fertility levels prior to your profile being made available to intended parents.

 Once your egg donor profile is complete, it will be made available on our egg donor database for intended parents to review.
 You may be selected the same day, it may take weeks, or it may take months.
 After you have been selected by intended parents you will complete psychological and medical screening and complete a legal consultation.
 You will also be assigned a case specialist who will guide you throughout your egg donation cycle.

 Prior to beginning your egg donation cycle, you will need to meet with a member of Fertility Counseling Services who will evaluate your psychological understanding of egg donation, and you will be asked to take a computer-generated personality assessment.
 A medical screening will also take place where you will complete blood tests and have an ultrasound.
 The purpose of these tests is to look for anything unusual and make the best medical plan for you.
 It will take about two weeks to receive your medical screening results.
 While waiting for your results, you’ll complete your legal contracts with the intended parents which can take four to six weeks to complete.